Aalyahmonday/ytbplus/FAQ.md

 **A**: Why can't I receive push notifications?

 **Q**:
-- Push notifications will not work if you use a free developer account.
+- Due to sideload‘s limitation: pussh notifications will not work if you use a free developer account.
-- If you do have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
+- If you have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
 With some effort, you can fix push notifcations.
 ##

 **Q**: What is the difference between uYou normal download and uYou Local download?